Pseudomodes for non-self-adjoint Dirac operators: Pseudomodes for large general pseudoeigenvalues

 \item the derivatives of $V_{ii}$ are controlled by $V_{ii}$, for $i\in \{1,2\}$,

 and the differences between $V_{12}$ and $V_{21}$ (their derivatives) are controlled by polynomials

 \end{enumerate} \end{assumpA}

-Comparing with Assumption~\ref{Assump General}, although there are more conditions for the imaginary parts~$\mathcal{V}$ of the diagonal term, the class of admissible potentials is still very large.
-Furthermore, our assumption allows to cover functions~$\mathcal{V}$ which grow slowly at $+\infty$ such as logarithmic one and $\mathcal{V}(x) = x^{\gamma}$ with $\gamma\in(0,1)$.
-This is interesting because the analogous hypothesis \cite[Ass.~III]{KS18} for Schr\"{o}dinger operators does not allow for this kind of functions.
+Comparing with Assumption~\ref{Assump General}, although there are more conditions for the imaginary parts~$\mathcal{V}$ of the diagonal terms, the class of admissible potentials is still very large.
+Furthermore, our assumption allows to cover functions~$\mathcal{V}$ which grow slowly at $+\infty$ such as logarithmic ones.
+This is interesting because the analogous hypothesis \cite[Ass.~5.2]{KS19} for Schr\"{o}dinger operators does not allow for this kind of functions. \begin{remark} We have the following helpful properties \begin{enumerate}[i)] \item As discussed in \cite[Sec.~3]{KS19}, when $\nu<-1$ the condition \eqref{Assump G Der Vii C} immediately implies that $V_{11}$ and $V_{22}$ are bounded.
+Thus the rising of $\mathcal{V}$ in \eqref{Assump G V Rising} needs to go along with the condition $\nu\geq -1$.
+Furthermore, when $\nu\geq -1$, we can deduce from the condition \eqref{Assump G Diagonal 2 C} that, for large enough $x>0$ and every $\vert h \vert \leq \frac{x^{-\nu}}{2}$,